swathi-1806/vlsi-verilog/README.md

 # vlsi-verilog
-This is my first verilog code.
+This is my first verilog code in github
 <br>
 Author-swathi